wavefrontHQ/docs/pages/doc/alerts.md

 summary: Learn how to view alerts and how alerts trigger notifications and interact with events.
 ---

+An alert defines:
-An alert defines the conditions under which metric values indicate a system problem and set of targets to be notified when the condition evaluates to true or false for a specified period of time.
+* The conditions under which metric values indicate a system problem and
+* One or more targets to notify when the condition evaluates to true or false for a specified period of time.

 You express [conditions](alerts_managing.html#alert-properties) using [Wavefront Query Language expressions](query_language_getting_started.html).

 An alert [fires](alerts_states_lifecycle.html#when-alerts-fire) when a metric reaches a value that indicates a problem.

-To disable alert checking for a set of sources or alerts during a custom time window you can put them in a [maintenance window](maintenance_windows_managing.html) or [snooze](alerts_managing.html#snoozing-and-unsnoozing-alerts) alerts for a fixed time window.
+To disable alert checking for a set of sources or alerts during a custom time window you can put them in a [maintenance window](maintenance_windows_managing.html), or you can [snooze](alerts_managing.html#snoozing-and-unsnoozing-alerts) alerts for a fixed time window.

 {% include shared/permissions.html entity="alerts" entitymgmt="Alert" %}